GGeeoonn/RaLD/README.md

 **Prepare Model Weights** <br>
 You should download the model weights of Grounding-DINO and SAM model. <br>

-Download the GroundingDINO checkpoint:
+Download the GroundingDINO checkpoint: <br>
 ```
 wget -q https://github.com/IDEA-Research/GroundingDINO/releases/download/v0.1.0-alpha/groundingdino_swint_ogc.pth
 ```

 You should also download ViT-H SAM model in [SAM](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) <br>
 Put the two files you downloaded into the /data_preparation folder. <br>
-The final file configuration is as follows:
+The final file configuration is as follows: <br>

 ```
 ├── annotations